When will 30 hours be available in my area?

 Am I eligible?

-You can check your eligibility now by submitting an online application before September.
+You can check your eligibility now by submitting an online application.
 Once signed up, you will receive an eligibility code to take to your childcare provider.
 Childcare providers will then check the code with the Council.

 Start now >>